 Isabel joined the Board in December 2020.
-Since April 2021, she has acted as a Non-executive Director and Chair of the Remuneration Committee.
-She is also a Non-executive Director and Chair of the Remuneration Committee of SDI Group Plc and Tristel Plc.
+Since April 2021, she is an Independent Non-executive Director and Chair of the Remuneration Committee.
+She is also a Non-executive Director and Chair of the Remuneration Committee of Skillcast Group Plc and Tristel Plc.
 She has a range of experience having acted as Non-executive Director for both private and public companies for over 15 years.
-Until 2015, she practiced as a lawyer specialising in intellectual property and commercial law.
+Until 2015, she practised as a lawyer specialising in intellectual property and commercial law.